Accurate inference of crowdsourcing properties when using efficient allocation strategies: Introduction

 In this work, we ask if it is possible to reason about properties of crowdsourcing problems while also employing an efficient allocation algorithm.
 Of course, one can provide an unbiased view of tasks and workers by assigning problems at random, but doing so sacrifices the efficiency gains an allocation strategy can provide; it may simply not be worth the added cost to learn these problem properties, especially if developing accurate responses is the main goal.
 We introduce \emph{Decision-Explicit Probability Sampling} (DEPS), a strategy to perform inference on problem properties that places the decision process of an efficient allocation algorithm within the inference model.
 DEPS can provide inference for a variety of problem properties, although our focus here is on inferring the distribution of problem difficulty, information a crowdsourcer often desires.
 Experiments with real crowdsourcing data and synthetic models show that DEPS provides accurate information about the crowdsourcing problem while using an allocation algorithm, allowing a crowdsourcer to leverage the efficiency gains of an allocation algorithm while retaining more of the problem information that can be lost when using an allocation algorithm.

 The rest of this paper is organized as follows.
 In Sec.~\ref{sec:background} we describe a model for a crowdsourcing problem with a fixed budget, discuss the properties of crowdsourcing problems, and detail allocations algorithms that have been introduced to improve crowdsourcing efficiency.
 Section~\ref{sec:allocationmethodsbias} illustrates the challenge of property inference when using efficient allocation strategies.
 Section~\ref{sec:deps} introduces Decision-Explicit Probability Sampling (DEPS), a strategy for integrating the results of an allocation algorithm into property inference.
 Then, in Secs.~\ref{sec:methods} and \ref{sec:results} we describe and present experiments using DEPS on real and synthetic crowdsourcing data.
-We conclude with a discussion in Sec.~\ref{sec:discussion}.
+We discuss our results and future work in Sec.~\ref{sec:discussion} and conclude in Sec.~\ref{sec:conclusion}